Raicuparta/ditching-facebook-friends-with-js/README.md

 # Getting the data

 Scraping the chats would be too slow.
-I think there's an API, but it looks scary and I'm not sure if it would allow me to do this.
-But there is one way to get all the info I need at once.
+I think there's an API, but it looks scary and the documentation has so many words!
+I eventually found a way to get the data I need:

 ![Facebook data download page](https://i.imgur.com/nl0GO6g.png)

-Facebook lets me download all the deeply personal information they collected on me over the years in an easily readable JSON format.
+[Facebook lets me download all the deeply personal information](https://www.facebook.com/help/1701730696756992) they collected on me over the years in an easily readable JSON format.
 So kind of them!
 I make sure to select only the data I need (messages), and select the lowest image quality, to keep the archive as small as possible.
 It can take hours or even days to generate.

-The next day, I get an email notifying me that the archive is ready to download (all 8.6 GB of it) under the "Available Copies" tab.
+The next day, I get an email notifying me that the archive is ready to download (all *8.6 GB* of it) under the "Available Copies" tab.
 The zip file has the following structure:

 ```
 messages